prebid/prebid.github.io/prebid-mobile/pbm-api/ios/pbm-adunit-ios.md

 Trigger a call to Prebid Server to retrieve demand for this Prebid Mobile ad unit.

-#### Mopub & GAM
+#### Mopub or GAM

-By default, Prebid SDK uses inflection to determine the publisher ad server, one of Mopub or Google Ad Manager (GAM), to convert the Prebid's targeting keys (PBS bid keys, host and cache key) to trigger targeted line items.
+By default, Prebid SDK uses inflection to determine the publisher ad server, one of Mopub or Google Ad Manager (GAM), to convert Prebid's targeting keys (PBS bid keys, host and cache key) to trigger targeted line items.
 To render ads in ad servers other than Mopub or GAM, use the next section's 3rd party ad server support feature.

 **Parameters**